Adventure Bike Rider Festival 2018 In Association with Bridgestone Battlax A41

 On Site Water

-The festival takes place in a field with no permeant services so this year we’ve hired in a water bowser.
+The Adventure Bike Rider Festival takes place in a field with no permeant services so this year we’ve hired in a water bowser.
 The water is signed as ‘non-drinkable’ and that’s what we advise.

 We will have ample supplies of bottled water on site, available at the bar in the main marquee and from the registration marquee.